National Council for Teacher Education: Current scope

-NCTE forms an extremely critical structure of the Indian government's National Curriculum Framework for Teacher Education 2009, and has been the organisation that developed the year 2009 draft of the same framework.
+NCTE forms an extremely critical structure of the Indian government's National Curriculum Framework for Teacher Education 2009, and has been the organisation that developed the 2009 draft of the same framework.

 As of 2007, the NCTE has its headquarters in New Delhi apart from regional representations in many other cities.
 Four official 'Regional Committees' of NCTE operate from Jaipur, Bangalore, Bhubaneswar and Bhopal handling the Northern, Southern, Eastern and Western regions respectively.
 The councils are responsible for recognising 'teacher training institutions'.
 It is reported that as on 1 January 2007, "7461 teacher training institutions offering 9045 courses have been recognised by NCTE with an approved intake of 7.72 lakh teacher trainees."

 NCTE completed and recognized the revised Regulations 2014.
 Such includes: